1. Is the Wesley Pilgrimage in England a Wesley heritage tour?

 We begin each day with Morning Prayer & Eucharist.
 Each day will end with Compline (Night Prayer).
 Your participation is an important part of the pilgrimage experience.
 Our daily worship is shaped by the liturgy of the Church, adapted from the Book of Common Prayer and the Book of Offices & Services of the Order of St. Luke.

 Pilgrims will not sleep in 4-5 star hotels.
 We stay at more humble, yet very comfortable, Christian institutions.
-Most nights (7) will be at Sarum College in Salisbury, an Anglican school of theology and pastoral training located in the close of Salisbury Cathedral.
+The “home” for our pilgrimage will be at Sarum College in Salisbury, an Anglican school of theology and pastoral training located in the close of Salisbury Cathedral.
 Sarum College is also a first-rate B & B. We spend one night at the Hayes Conference Center in Swanwick on our way to Epworth.
-The final two nights lodging are at the Royal Foundation of St. Katharine, an Anglican retreat center in east London.

 2. How much should I budget for airfare to London and other expenses during the pilgrimage?